Close-up small hands of baby is lying in men of his father hands, concept of caring, fatherhood, family

 Ours is a world in desperate need of fatherhood.
 A quick online search reveals the startling rise of single motherhood here in the US and in the world.
 Soberly revealing our need for heavenly intervention for our fatherless families and overburdened mothers.
 Starkly exposing our culture’s bereft notion of fatherhood as mere sexual congress.

-These very simple words, “father” and “fatherhood,” once had plain, unadulterated meanings.
+Such simple words, “father” and “fatherhood,” have meanings which once were plain, unadulterated.
 But that was before the intensification of the “struggle between the family and the State for the minds of the young.”

 And the realization that the final battle between the Lord and the reign of Satan will be marriage and the family.
-The struggle for the control of the minds of our children is not a new one.
-Rather it is an age-old battle between the state and the family.
+Final because the struggle for the control of the minds of our children is not a new one.
+But rather an age-old battle between the state and the family.

 The ideal for which [the family] stands in the state is liberty.
 It stands for liberty for the very simple reason with which this rough analysis started.
 It is the only one of these institutions that is at once necessary and voluntary.
 It is the only check on the state that is bound to renew itself as eternally as the state, and more naturally than the state…